ashwindas/ashwindas.github.io/src/components/README-500px-Gallery.md

 - Simple implementation with minimal code
 - No API keys or credentials required
 - Zero API usage costs
-- Automatically stays in sync with your 500px profile
+- Automatically stays in sync with your 500px gallery
 - Managed by 500px, so design updates happen automatically

 ## Usage in Your Site